irod973/python-project-template/README.md

 Use the provided `just` commands to manage your development workflow:

-Use the provided Invoke tasks to manage your development workflow:

 - `uv run just check`: Run code quality, type, security, and test checks.
 - `uv run just clean`: Clean up generated files.
 - `uv run just commit`: Commit changes to your repository.